 • Navigation files – like a table of contents, built in XML or HTML

-The format is designed this way on purpose. eReaders like Kindle, Kobo, and Apple Books need to display text that adjusts to any screen size or font choice—so the content must be reflowable, not locked in place like a printed page.
+eReaders like Kindle, Kobo, and Apple Books adjust to any screen size or font choice—so the content must be reflowable, not locked in place like a printed page.
+That’s a problem with “coffee table” type books.

-Why PDF-to-ePub conversions fail
+Why PDF-to-EPUB conversions fail

-Amazon and IngramSpark both offer quick, automated conversion from PDF to ePub.
+Amazon and IngramSpark both offer quick, automated conversion from PDF to EPUB.
 But here’s the catch: PDFs are built to stay exactly the same on every screen—not to reflow or adapt.

-So when these systems try to “magically” convert your print-ready PDF into a reflowable eBook, they’re guessing.
+So when these systems try to “magically” convert your print-ready PDF into a reflowable ebook, they’re guessing.
 And guesswork doesn’t mix well with complex layouts.

 The result?